Recording the possible disappearance of two works by Jamini Roy & Abanindranath Tagore.

 We have discussed papers and

 Why do I mention this?
-Firstly, I mention this generally in regards to works of early Bengal and secondly that I find the paper in one of the works by Gaganendranath Tagore at the Victoria memorial completely wrong and hence my suspicion.
+Firstly, I mention this generally in regards to works of early Bengal and secondly that I find the paper in one of the works by Gaganendranath Tagore at the museum completely wrong and hence my suspicion.

 Victoria Memorial also has a Jamini collection.
 Last month this gallery was under renovation and upon asking I was told the works have been temporarily stored in the "garage".
 I assume and hope that the person meant storage.

 P.S.
-I sincerely hope that I have reached the wrong conclusions.
+We sincerely hope that we have reached the wrong conclusions.

 Featured Image - Sandip Sarkars Book